weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_10_Lab09_Ex1_Prepare_for_Hybrid_Sync.md

     Microsoft 365** check boxes are selected.

-    **Important:** Only the **Exchange and Exchange Online Protection** check box should be selected; this is sufficient for Adatum.
+    **Important:** Only the **Exchange and Exchange Online Protection** check box should be selected for the purpose of this lab; this is sufficient for Adatum.

-    **Do NOT select either of these other two check boxes.** We had you select **Advanced Options** just to see where you would select these other two services in the event you would need to do so in your real-world deployment.
+    **Do NOT select either of the other two check boxes.** We had you select **Advanced Options** just to see where you would select these other two services in the event you would need to do so in your real-world deployment.

-27. Under the **Exchange and Exchange Online Protection** service, the description indicates that 3 DNS records are needed for it to work properly: a Mail Exchanger (MX) record, an Alias (CNAME) record, and an additional Text (TXT) record.
+27. Under the **Exchange and Exchange Online Protection** service, the description indicates that three DNS records are needed for it to work properly: a Mail Exchanger (MX) record, an Alias (CNAME) record, and an additional Text (TXT) record.
 You must now switch back and forth between this **Add DNS records** page and **DNS Manager** to add these three additional DNS records for the new domain.
-For each DNS record that you add in DNS Manager, you will copy information from this **Add DNS records** page and then paste it into each corresponding record that you create in DNS Manager.
+For each DNS record that you add in DNS Manager, you will copy information from this **Add DNS records** page and then paste it into each corresponding DNS record that you create in DNS Manager.

     On the **Add DNS records** page, under the **Exchange and Exchange Online Protection** section, select the arrow (**\>**) in the **MX Records**